-Deferred tax assets and liabilities are reported net in Other assets or Other liabilities in the Combined Consolidated Balance Sheets.
+Current and deferred tax assets and liabilities are reported net in Other current assets/Other assets or Other current liabilities/Other liabilities in the Combined Consolidated Balance Sheets.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which temporary differences become deductible.
 We have analyzed our deferred tax assets and have determined, based on the weight of available evidence, that it is more likely than not that a significant portion will not be realized.
 Accordingly, valuation allowances have been recognized as of December 31, 2020 and 2019 of \$94.1 million and \$81.3 million, respectively, related to certain deductible temporary differences and net operating loss carryforwards.